Home » Calendar » October in Barcelona: What to do + Weather and packing guide

 Festa del Roser (7th to 12th Oct)

 Want to see the famous street La Rambla more alive than ever?
-Then, head there between the 7th and 12th of October, when the Festa del Roser takes place.
+Then, head there in October, when the Festa del Roser takes place.

 Also known as Festa Major de La Rambla, this celebration has brought neighbours together since 1961.